Using coding standards#

 Enter a unique name and click Create standard.

-Optionally, select a repository for Codacy to use as a baseline when bootstrapping the tool and pattern configurations for the new coding standard.
-This is useful if you already have a configured repository that you wish to use as a template.
+Optionally, select a repository to use as a baseline for the new coding standard.
+This is useful if you already have a well-configured repository that you wish to use as a template.

 -

-Select the programming languages that the new coding standard should cover and click Next: Tools and patterns.
+Select the programming languages that the new coding standard should cover.

-The coding standard will only include configurations for the tools that support at least one of the selected languages.
+The coding standard will only control tools that can analyze one or more of the languages selected in this step.

 -

-Configure the tools and patterns of the coding standard and click Next: Select and apply to repositories.
+Configure the tools and patterns of the coding standard.

 - Toggle the tools to run when Codacy analyzes your code